 The Kaiser Permanente Pharmacy Directory lists the locations of Plan Pharmacies, which are also called "network pharmacies."
 The pharmacy directory provides additional information about obtaining prescription drugs.
 It is subject to change and periodically updated.
-If you don't have the Kaiser Permanente Pharmacy Directory, you can get a copy by calling our Member Service Contact Center or by visiting our website at kp.org/directory.
+If you don't have the Kaiser Permanente Pharmacy

+Directory, you can get a copy by calling Member Services or by visiting our website at kp.org/directory.